pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1005 A Lot of Events

+I do an infinite for loop in Kafka today, this is not my intention, but I learn some interesting things about how Kafka handle the messages in topics and group ids.

 ##### Day 1004 Wake Up Early

-In the calm when it's morning all city is in state of peace, and I can do code with a great pleasure, I enjoy these moments.
+In the calm when it's morning all city is in state of peace, and I can do code with a great pleasure,
+I enjoy these moments.

 ##### Day 1003 When Things Work Out